Bear |

 embarrass myself again by describing it here.

-I have a few strong memories of stuff that
+I have a few strong memories of

-left unsaid.
-I will say that the time period around October of 1962 was a very
+that should be left unsaid.
+I will say that the time period around October of

-tense time for me personally as well as for the ASA folks at Chitose.
-Back when
+1962 was a very tense time for me personally as well as for the ASA folks at

-I enlisted I took the language proficiency test for Spanish.
-I passed both parts
+Chitose.
+Back when I enlisted I took the language proficiency test for Spanish.

-with a “Fair” performance level.
-Well shortly after arriving in
+I passed both parts with a “Fair” performance level.
+Well shortly after arriving

 One other Operations related story.
 In the spring of 1962 promotions for E-5 seemed to be coming very quickly.
 I had less than 6 months in grade as an E-4 to get that Spec-5 Stripe.
 At the same time we took the Pro-Pay tests.
 For those not involved in that annual event, the troops took an MOS-based Skills test that was supposed to define your skill level in your primary MOS.
 It was a multiple choice test of a hundred or so questions.
 Now I am not real smart…but I am very test-wise.
 I do well on those types of tests.
 A couple of the old-timers leaned on me pretty hard about how well they were going to do, and how a Norman like me didn’t stand much of a chance for the extra cash awarded to those who made the cut-off score.
 I didn’t say much, but pretty much maxed the test and beat the guy who had needled me by a dozen points AND got a P-2 award, I think that amounted to $60 a month at the time.
 After the results came back and were posted some of the old-guys quit picking on me as much!!